 7 Signs You’re Overthinking Something as an HSP

-If a situation you can’t control has long-term residency in your head, you’re probably overthinking it.
+If a situation you can’t control is living rent-free in your head, you’re probably overthinking it.
+Here’s what to do about it.

 Highly sensitive people (HSPs) often struggle with the feeling of not being able to “turn off” their minds.
 Since HSPs have rich inner lives, they spend a lot of time thinking about, well, everything, and deeply processing the information they come across.
 While this makes HSPs incredibly in tune with others’ needs and wonderfully insightful, it can also lead to chronic overthinking.